 Hey Guys!
 Happy New month!!
-We know it’s 9 days into the month already, but “Better Late Than Never”.
-We hope you enjoyed the first part of the series and you are better informed on the requirements and what you will be needing to study abroad.
+We know it’s 4 days into the month already, but “Better Late Than Never”.
+We hope you are enjoying our blog posts and you are better informed on the requirements and what you will be needing to study abroad.
 For those of you that haven’t read it, you can read it here (we promise it’s a short and easy read).

 We believe by now that you know what you need to get successfully admitted to a school abroad, but what happens when you finally get your acceptance letter?

 In our line of business, this is what we refer to as the Visa and Documentation Stage.